Part Revisions

 Unprocessed geometry is displayed in red in the part icons at the left, while processed geometry is black.

-In order to update the part you will then need to return to the Workorders module, open the relevant workorder and press the Refresh button Refresh Button.
+In order to update the part you will then need to return to the Workorders mode, open the relevant workorder and press the Refresh button Refresh Button.
 You will then be given the option of loading the latest revision from the parts database.
-If there is more than one parts that can be updated you are able to select the ones to be updated by ticking (or unticking) the check box for each part.
+If there is more than one part that can be updated you are able to select the ones to be updated by ticking (or unticking) the check box for each part.
 When you press the OK button the selected parts will be updated.

 Check for Newer Parts Dialog